III B Society

 follow up overcome hostile inhibiting factors, - an act of violence remains always an act of despair.

-e5,1) Definition of issue may require a probing, global search under apparently calm surfaces to un-
+d5,1) Definition of issue may require a probing, global search under an apparently calm surface to un-

-cover a growing, relevant topic with its characteristics and relations.
+cover a growing, relevant subject matter with its properties.

-Fact finding, pursuing all leads, requires the tools of cognition.
+Fact finding requires the objective, medial and subjective tools of cognition.

 backgrounds, experiences, praxis, knowledge, expertise, esprit and life styles, eg affected, responsi-